Donate by credit card, online at Fractured Atlas

 • Five published anthologies of plays from those festivals

-• And our now three-year-old project, the Liberation Theatre Company Writing Residency Program, supporting four emerging playwrights over ten months towards completion of a new original play.
+• And our now four-year-old project, the Liberation Theatre Company Writing Residency Program, supporting four emerging playwrights over ten months towards completion of a new original play.

-On this Giving Tuesday, we invite you to become part of our community.
+During this pandemic crisis, we invite you to become part of our family and community.
 Your generous tax-deductible gift of $25, $50, $100, $250 or any amount you feel comfortable giving, will enable us to continue these programs.
 More writers will get more opportunities to hone their craft, cultivate relationships with theatre companies and ultimately reinvigorate a theatre community in desperate need of fresh new perspectives.
 You can make your donation now through the end of the year.
 Join us and let's build community together.

 Liberation Theatre Company is a sponsored project of Fractured Atlas, a non-profit arts service organization.
 Contributions should be made payable to Fractured Atlas with Liberation Theatre Company in the memo line, and are tax-deductible to the extent permitted by law.
 Please send contributions to Sandra A. Daley-Sharif, 1855 Adam Clayton Powell Jr Blvd, # 1C, NYC, NY 10026.